JeffRileyMtl/JeffRileyMtl/README.md

 - 👋 Hi, I’m @JeffRileyMtl
 - 👀 I’m interested in Deep Learning, Optimization, Reinforcement Learning.
-I apply these tools to the transportation industry.
+I apply these tools to the transportation industry and for good.
 - 🌱 I’m currently learning neural networks.
 - 💞️ I’m looking to collaborate on ...
-- My programming hobbies are stock trading fantasy hockey and geo maps.
+- My programming hobbies are stock trading, fantasy hockey and geo maps.

 <!---
 JeffRileyMtl/JeffRileyMtl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.